Kona Brewing Company: Growth and distribution

 In 2009, Kona Brewing Company was ranked #14 in sales of all craft brewers in the US (approximately 1,450) according to the Brewers Association.
-Kona's beers are available in the United States in 25 states and the District of Columbia.

-Longboard Island Lager, Big Wave Golden Ale, and Fire Rock Pale Ale are available all year.
-Wailua Ale and Pipeline Porter are limited releases of the Aloha Series, available for six months each in bars and grocery stores and specialty beer shops.
-Wailua Wheat Ale is available March through August and Pipeline Porter is available September through February.
-The company launched its third Aloha Series beer Koko Brown Ale to the West Coast in February 2011.
+As of August 2026, Kona's beers are available in 25 states, including the District of Columbia.

-Caps, labels and advertising
+Labels & Advertising

-The collectible caps of Kona beers all have Hawaiian words partnered with their English definitions.
-There are now 50 words in the collection.
+The branding often depicts Hawaiian beaches and island scenes, such as surfing, tribal designs and mountains.

-All labels depict actual beaches and island scenes in Hawaii, such as Longboard Island Lager showing Honolulu's Waikiki Beach on Oahu.
-The crater in the background is Diamond Head.
-The label shows "surfers backed by Hawaii's volcanic mountains ride blue, blue waves toward a broad and sandy beach.
-The logo itself echoes a tribal tattoo, adding to the local vibe."
-In the late 2010s, the company produced television commercials through its "Bruddahs" campaign with actors Dave Bell and Brutus La Benz, who play friends making observations about "mainlanders" while discussing Kona beers.
+In the late 2010s, the company produced television commercials with actors Dave Bell and Brutus La Benz, who play friends making observations about "mainlanders" while discussing Kona beers.

 Sustainability and community support

 Kona Brewing Company supports numerous community events throughout the year, including surf and surf-inspired events and causes that celebrate Hawaiian people, land and water.
 These include sponsoring professional surfers Jeff Silva and CJ Kanuha.
 Kona supports Sierra Club's Blue Water Campaign and a number of chapters of Surfrider Foundation, including the Pacific NW and Hawaii's Surfrider Kona Kai Ea Chapter.

-Kona brings the Sno-Kona Pond Skim to Mt.
-Hood Meadows, Oregon, where each spring costumed skiers and snowboarders skim across an icy pond.
-The athletes compete for a number of prizes, among them a trip to Hawaii.
-Kona Brewing is also a sponsor of Portland's Backyard Bang, a snowboarding rail jam event in the streets of Portland's Pearl District, and the Art Institute of Portland.
-Kona also sponsored the 15-city North American tour for Lost Prophets – Search for the Collective in 2009.
+In 2008, Kona employed a sustainability coordinator to further its recycling efforts.

-As of January 2008, Kona has had a sustainability coordinator.
 Also, according to the Big Island Visitor's Bureau sustainable tourism practices section, "Kona's restaurant was constructed with recycled materials and adorned with native woods; local produce, fresh-caught fish and sustainably-raised beef on menu.
 Heat reclamation systems in the brewery greatly reduce energy demand; plastic, paper, metal, glass and cardboard are recycled, takeout containers are made of plant-based materials and automatic faucets and toilets reduce water usage."